EIN 20-1359710

 Program areas at Crystal Bridges Museum of American Art

-In 2022, CBMAA was able to fulfill its mission of providing access to the arts through a variety of educational programs to the public, which reached 219,110 participants.
+In 2023, CBMAA was able to fulfill its mission of providing access to the arts through a variety of educational programs to the public, which reached 219,110 participants.
 Classes and Workshops are offered for all ages and varying skill levels, and include a variety of workshops in media such as painting, sculpture, printmaking, and multimedia, in addition to nature topics.
 Attendance = 3,259 Drop-In programs are non-ticketed and planned primarily for multigenerational audiences.
-These include large-scale events, Trick Art Treat, as well as drop-in artmaking on the weekends and school break programming.
+These include large-scale events Trick Art Treat as well as drop-in artmaking on the weekends and school break programming.
 Attendance = 38,684 Film, Performance & Evening events are primarily targeted toward college and adult audiences, and include multidisciplinary arts such as music, theatre, dance, and film.
 Attendance = 3,506 Lectures and Talks include gallery conversations, nature talks, panel discussions, and exhibition lectures.
 Attendance = 5,828 Our School Visit program serves K-12 and college students, onsite and online, and aligns with curriculum.
 Attendance = 37,281 Teacher Professional Development programs offer continuing education credits through a variety of offerings, including Saturday Sessions, Summer Institutes and Evening for Educators.
 Attendance = 1,140 Access and Inclusive programs primarily serve individuals with disabilities as well as seniors.
 Examples include Family Access Night and programming for older adults.
-Attendance = 2,436 Tours include daily offerings of guided tours featuring CBMAA'S collection and architecture, as well as tours provided for youth organizations.
+Attendance = 2,436 Tours include daily offerings of guided tours featuring the museum's collection and architecture, as well as tours provided for youth organizations.
 Guide training is provided for these offerings monthly.
-Attendance = 15,120 Community Engagement offerings in 2022 included community art-making activations with the Mobile Art Lab at festivals and libraries as well as co-hosting programs at CBMAA with community organizations.
+Attendance = 15,120 Community Engagement offerings in 2022 included community art-making activations with the Mobile Art Lab at festivals and libraries as well as co-hosting programs at the museum with community organizations.
 Attendance = 84,137 A variety of kits were distributed to community members and partner organizations.
 Kits included Community Creative care packages, Family Art kits, Food kits, and My Museum Classroom kits.
 Attendance = 27,445 School Partnership Programs entailed an in-person or virtual weeklong residency including art-kits for program participants.
 Attendance = 732

 Library program